ivansurif/expense-tracking/README.md

 ### (WIP!)

 #### Design
-* This web app will be used to capture expense data entered manually to send to a Google Sheet.
+* This web app will be used to capture expense data entered manually to send to an SQLite database.
 * The web app requests authentication.
-* Data sent to the Google sheet must be sent securely and without exposing any API secret key

 #### Languages / Skills applied:
 * HTML